 The all important question — if (or not), there exists one unique righteous path? — what is the true definition of Dharma? - was a matter of regular discussion that ran deep in the family.
 Vaśiṣṭha, thought there were many paths for one to realize her worth.
 He believed in power to the people.
 He felt a farmer was as important as a priest and so was a cobbler.
 And one may alter the path of her choosing - as many and any time.
 As a pragmatist, Vaśiṣṭha wished peace to everyone no matter what choices they made.
 The reason he had much influence among the seven Bramhrishies was his unique blend of knowledge with humility.
 He defined Dharma as a vigil appreciation of existing reality; and timely adaptation to the change.
 That said, he never changed his own course !

 It is important to understand Dharma as opposed to popular translation - religion.
 Dharma is rendering one's duties - without desires.
 Desire is an impetus to alter the reality.
 Dharma is a set of methods to find happiness whatever be the situation.
-If you were happy in current situation, why would you want to change!
-It goes a step further - more granular than the situation.
-Swa-Dharma is defined as to act exactly as per your role in the dynamic situation.
+If you were happy in current situation, why would you want to change?
+Since the situations are always changing, Dharma is a dynamic role play.
 Religion, on the other hand, is fixated (blindly) either to the preservation of old values, or a painful persuasion of the new - towards a desired outcome.

 Righteous is simply rendering one's duties as expected by the current reality, and a curious welcome to ensuing change.
 For example, trees don't resist the weather.
 They shed their leaves or grow the new ones.
 Such objective surrender, with equal enthusiasm for change, removing self from the picture, is Dharma.